mysiki/mkdocs_bootprint_schema/README.md

 # mkdocs bootprint Schema plugin

-This is a plugin that create html page from json schema using BootPrint tool..
+This is a plugin that create html page from json schema using BootPrint tool.

 **WIP**